Teaser image

 These are all important factors your midwife should know about in order to help you as best they can, so don’t feel the need to hold anything back.
 Anything you say to them will be treated in confidence, so if you are experiencing problems or want to get anything that could impact your pregnancy off your chest, feel free to share anything you want.
 You should feel supported to discuss issues you have at anytime throughout your pregnancy.

-Lastly, your midwife will go through your feeding options and find out whether you want to breast or bottle-feed your baby.
+Lastly, your midwife may go through your feeding options and find out whether you want to breast or bottle-feed your baby.

 What about antenatal testing and examinations?